furtunavlad/asc/README.md

 # Game of Life in Assembly

-This repository contains an implementation of Conway's Game of Life in x86 AT&T Assembly.
+This repository contains an implementation of Conway's Game of Life in x86 AT&T Assembly, written by me as a project for "Computer Systems Architecture" University course.

 ## Description